-My book-reading concentration level has declined to almost zero in the past few years, so I can’t say that I’m a bookworm, but I’m obsessed with books taking place in Spain.
-For the right person, they would make an excellent gift.
+My book-reading concentration level has definitely declined in the past few years, so I can’t say that I’m a bookworm, but I’m still obsessed with books taking place in Europe and especially in Spain.
+For the right person, they would make an excellent gift!

 Sometimes the simplest gifts are the best ones.
 If they’re beautifully designed or illustrated, maps and posters can be the perfect gift idea.
 I know I would love to get wall art that flaunts my love for my favorite destination.
 Check out the beautiful designs you can find on Etsy.

 Themed coffee mugs are always more fun, and as a coffee snob, I can say that I can never have too many of them.
 Check out this cute one on Etsy.

 No woman can say no to a beautiful piece of jewelry, and you can definitely find some amazing items no matter what your budget is.
 I love Etsy for finding unique handmade pieces like this Spain-shaped necklace.

 I know it can be quite depressing looking at a destination-themed calendar yet not having any booked trips, so this isn’t my first choice for a gift, but it’s always nice to have a few more ideas.
 Check out all Spain-themed calendars on Amazon.